IntellectualSites/Arkitektonika-Client/README.md

 REST API.
 This will need to be available on the classpath for the client to function.

 ## Maven Deployment
-Releases are published to the central repository, snapshots are published to S01 OSS Sonatype.
+Releases are published to the central repository.

 ```kotlin
 repositories {